funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-methods/init.md

 ## init

 This initializes the SDK and sets up communicate with the leader instance and the Wallet.
-If using react, vue or angular wallet packages you do not need to worry about this.
+If you're using 1 of our react, vue or angular wallet packages you do not need to worry doing this it is handled for you.

 ```ts
 public init(options?: InitOptions): void